Category Theory of Symbolic Dynamics: The Symbolic Categories and their Morphisms

 For regular monomorphisms, however, the situation is different.
 The following result uses Proposition~\ref{prop:LimitsExist} and Proposition~\ref{prop:Equalizers} from Section~\ref{sec:Limits}.

-\begin{proposition} In (K/T/M/P)2 and K3, a monomorphism $f : X \to Y$ is regular iff it is injective and $f(X)$ is a subSFT of $Y$.
-In (M/P)3 (T3), it is regular iff it is injective and $f(X)$ is the unique maximal mixing (transitive, respectively) sofic subshift of some subSFT of $Y$. \end{proposition}
+\begin{proposition} In (K/T/M/P)2 and K(3/4), a monomorphism $f : X \to Y$ is regular if and only if it is injective and $f(X)$ is a subSFT of $Y$.
+In (M/P)3 (T3), it is regular if and only if it is injective and $f(X)$ is the unique maximal mixing (transitive, respectively) sofic subshift of some subSFT of $Y$. \end{proposition}

 \begin{proof} First, every equalizer in the aforementioned categories is of the corresponding form, by the two propositions.